ayubero/uhi/README.md

 # UHI

-The purpose of this project is to automatically detect Urban Heat Islands (UHI) in cities using Sentinel-2 images.
+The purpose of this project is to automatically detect Urban Heat Islands (UHI) in cities using satellite imagery and open data.

 ## Installation